JCCs in 26 states and one Canadian province have received nearly 70 bomb threats this year

 In all, 48 JCCs in 26 states and one Canadian province received nearly 60 bomb threats during January, according to the JCCA, an association of JCCs.
 Most were made in rapid succession on three days: January 9, 18 and 31.
 A number of JCCs, including Orlando’s, received multiple threats.

-On Monday, another wave of bomb threats hit 11 JCCs across the country, bringing the total to 69 incidents targeting 54 JCCs in 27 states, according to the JCCA.
+On February 20, another wave of bomb threats hit 11 JCCs across the country, bringing the total to 68 incidents targeting 53 JCCs, according to the JCCA.

-Ivanka Trump is the first member of the Trump family to comment on the bomb threats.
-The next day, President Donald Trump himself denounced the JCC bomb threats and anti-Semitism in general.
+Ivanka Trump was the first member of the Trump family to comment on the bomb threats.
+The next day, President Donald Trump himself denounced the JCC bomb threats and anti-Semitism.

 “The anti-Semitic threats targeting our Jewish community and community centers are horrible and are painful and a very sad reminder of the work that still must be done to root out hate and prejudice and evil,” Trump said after a tour of the National Museum of African American Museum and Culture.